Fiber Optic Transmission Multiplexing Techniques

 The optical carrier WDM is often regarded as an analogous technique of frequency division multiplexing, which typically applies to a radio carrier.
 However, there is no essential difference between them since they communicate the same information.

-Usually the optical pulse width is shortened in order to multiplex more channels within the fixed clock period.
-In addition, shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
+Usually, the optical pulse width is shortened in order to multiplex more channels within the fixed clock period.
+In addition, the shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
 However, short pulse width results in heavy dispersion as traveling distance increases.
 Therefore, transform-limited pulse and dispersion slope compensation technique need to be used to reduce the dispersion effect on OTDM.